-A class 3 run that pushes class 4 at higher flows with fun boulder gardens at lower flows and hole crashing at higher flows.
+A continuous class 3 run that pushes class 4 at higher flows.
+Fun boulder gardens at lower flows and continuous crashing holes and huge wave trains at higher flows.
 Powerdale Dam was removed in the summer of 2010 opening up this river for navigation and eliminating the need for a portage.

 You can put in at the old dam site to skip the dam rapids which makes this stretch easier.

 Take-out: Powerdale is the most popular take out to reduce crowding at the Museum or Marina at the confluence with the Columbia.
 Hood River Marina also has parking which can be reached by taking I-84 exit 64 and heading north towards the Columbia River.
 Before crossing the river turn into the Port Marina Park and follow the signs to the Beach which is the take-out.